dzilbermanvmw/tkgicnssupportsampleapp/README.md

   datastoreurl: "ds:///vmfs/volumes/13e49faf-a5872633/"
 ```
 >
-NOTE: datastoreurl should point to a folder in the associated vSphere
+NOTE: datastoreurl should point to a folder path in the associated vSphere
-> data store:
+> Data Store:
 >
 > ![](./media/image1.png)
 >